-Although Cubase VST only creates one dedicated Audiomix Track, there is a way to structure your Mixer Automation into different Parts for different channels, which makes it easier to edit and redo mixer recordings you're not satisfied with:
+Although Cubase VST only creates one dedicated Audiomix Track, there is a way to structure your Mixer Automation into different Parts for different channels, which makes it easier to edit and redo mixer recordings:

-- 1. Record your fader movements and other mixer actions for the first audio channel, as described on the previous page. - 2.
+- 1. Record your fader movements and other mixer actions for the first audio channel, as described in the previous section. - 2.
 Deactivate the Write function and go to the Arrange window. - 3.
 Make a new Mixer Track.
-It might be a good idea to name it after the audio channel you just mixed, to avoid confusion later on. - 4.
+(You may want to name it after the audio channel you just mixed, to avoid confusion later on.) - 4.
 Move the entire Audiomix Part to the new Track. - 5.
-Open the Monitor again, activate the Write function and record your mixer actions for the next audio channel.
-Now Cubase VST creates a new Audiomix Part on the original, empty Audiomix Track.
+Open the Monitor Mixer again, activate the Write function and record your mixer actions for the next audio channel.
+Now, Cubase VST creates a new Audiomix Part on the original, empty Audiomix Track.
 If you activate the Read function, your previously recorded Part will be played back from its new Track, so you can watch your recorded fader movements while you continue with new audio channels. - 6.
-Repeat steps 2 to 5 for as many channels you like.
+Repeat steps 2 5 for as many channels you like.

 You will end up with a number of Mixer Tracks, all playing back simultaneously, affecting different audio channels in the Monitor mixer.
-If you want to, you can keep it that way.
-If you like to clean up your Arrange window, you can Merge the Parts into one.
+If you want to, you can keep it that way, or you can clean up the Arrange window by Merging the Parts.